IqraSiddiqui/taxgpt/README.md

 ## About W2 form parser

 W2 parser is the web-based application designed to allow uploading of a scanned copy of W2 form.
-It uses Nanonets OCR API to extract data from the uploaded file and gpt3.5-turbo for interactive querying on the extracted W2 data.
+It uses Nanonets OCR API to extract data from the uploaded file and gpt3.5-turbo for interactive querying on the extracted W2 data, stored in the sqlite database.
 The application is hosted on netlify and can be accessed at: https://taxgpt-assignment.netlify.app/

 ## How to Use